 by Meghan McCarthy McPhaul

-[Meghan McCarthy McPhaul is assistant editor for Northern Woodlands.
-The illustration for this column is by Adelaide Murphy Tyrol.]
+[Meghan McCarthy McPhaul is the associate editor for Northern Woodlands.
+Illustration by Adelaide Murphy Tyrol.]